NBA suspends season; March Madness going without fans

 A global esports league with teams in North America, Europe and Asia is canceling all matches through March and April.
 The Overwatch League had already postponed all events in China and South Korea due to the outbreak.

-AP Sports Writers Tim Reynolds in Miami, Daniella Matar in Milan, Italy, Mattias Karen in London, Tales Azzoni in Madrid, Janie McCauley in San Francisco, Jenna Fryer in Charlotte, North Carolina, Tom Withers in Cleveland and David Skretta in Kansas City, Missouri, contributed to this report.
+AP Sports Writers Tim Reynolds in Miami, Daniella Matar in Milan, Italy, Mattias Karen in London, Tales Azzoni in Madrid, Janie McCauley in San Francisco, Jenna Fryer in Charlotte, North Carolina, Tom Withers in Cleveland, David Skretta in Kansas City, Missouri, and Jake Seiner in Mesa, Arizona, contributed to this report.